Termite Control Melbourne

 Coptotermes species colonies are also commonly located in voids under concrete slabs.
 Voids under suspended slabs with timber forming work are particularly favoured, and builders do often forget to remove forming work or leave access to these voids, so they become moist and a perfect place for termites to establish a nest.
 Because the colony can be directly under a building and contain so many individuals, massive amounts of damage can be caused within a very short time.

 The Schedorhinotermes species of termites are also commonly found in trees.
 Unlike the Coptotermes species they are a multi-site nester, so often when a colony is found it can have multiple satellite colonies that can operate independently if the main nests dies.
-This species of termite is becoming more common in the Sydney region because of the increased use of mulch in gardens.
+This species of termite is becoming more common in the Melbourne region because of the increased use of mulch in gardens.
 Schedorhinotermes species can construct a colony anywhere in the ground, they build nests in retaining walls, compost heaps or even timber mulch used in garden beds.
 Individual colonies can have multiple queens within the nest or nests, and can readily replace the queen should she die, as immature termites can develop into reproductives and take over the job of the king or queen.

 Nasutitermes are generally considered to be a species of termites that doesn’t cause as mush structural damage to timber in service, but given the right amount of time and circumstances, they can do a large amount of damage to a building.